Black Night: Live performances

 "Black Night" made its way into the setlist soon after release, generally as the first encore.
 It was not played in full after Ian Gillan and Roger Glover left the band in 1973, but snippets were often played by Ritchie Blackmore as part of his improvisations.
 On the reformation of Deep Purple in 1984, it returned as part of the main set list.
-There are many versions available on Deep Purple live albums.
+The song is featured on many Deep Purple live albums.